TestingBytes/unicon.plugins/docs/user_guide/services/what_are_services.rst

 =================

 Services are API's to perform general administrative tasks on the devices in a platform agnostic manner.
-We also use the word `subcommands` interchangably to refer to services.
+We also use the word `subcommands` interchangeably to refer to services.
 Both mean the same.

 These APIs or their usage do not change from platform to platform and provide